Signs & Symptoms of Bipolar Disorder Mania

 Symptoms of depression in bipolar disorder include at least five of the following, which must be present for at least two weeks and must be present most days all day:

-marked loss of interest or pleasure in activities that used to be enjoyable
+- marked loss of interest or pleasure in activities that used to be enjoyable

-weight loss or gain
+- weight loss or gain

-insomnia or hypersomnia (oversleeping)
+- insomnia or hypersomnia (oversleeping)

-apathy or agitation
+- apathy or agitation

-loss of energy
+- loss of energy

-feelings of worthlessness and guilt
+- feelings of worthlessness and guilt

-thoughts of suicide (which should always be taken seriously).
+- thoughts of suicide (which should always be taken seriously).

 People with bipolar disorder may experience psychotic symptoms, such as losing touch with reality, hearing voices or having ideas that are not based in reality.
 Psychotic symptoms can be very frightening for the person having them and for others.
 Up to 25 per cent of people experiencing episodes of depression or mania also have problems with movement, called catatonic symptoms.
 These may include extreme physical agitation or slowness and odd movements or postures.

-People with bipolar disorder who have psychotic or catatonic symptoms are sometimes incorrectly diagnosed as having schizophrenia [link to “Schizophrenia az], another severe mental illness.
+People with bipolar disorder who have psychotic or catatonic symptoms are sometimes incorrectly diagnosed as having Schizophrenia another severe mental illness.